 The 419 advance fee scam is a particular type of Advance Fee Fraud that emanates from Nigeria.
 The ‘419’ refers to the article of the Nigerian Criminal Code which deals with fraud.
-The United Kingdom and the United States are amongst the countries with a high incidence of such a fraud.
-The internet has no doubt allowed such frauds to grow in number.
+Unsurprisingly, the UK and USA are amongst the countries with a high incidence of such a fraud.
+The internet has, no doubt, allowed such frauds to grow in number.

 The scammers use mass emails promising potential victims romance or huge riches.
 Latterly, scammers have used fake, but plausible accounts on social networks to make contact with potential victims.
 The victim is told a story which varies wildly but the common theme is that the fraudster pretends to be an official of some kind who needs to transfer a large sum out of Nigeria for whatever reason and the victim will be paid a percentage for assisting them in that task.
 Often false and plausible documents are sent which persuade the victim to participate.

 Once the victim’s trust has been gained, there will be an obstacle to prevent the transfer of some kind, which requires the victim to make a payment of admin fee or something similar.
 Sometimes they say that the victim needs to deposit a minimum sum to be able to participate and profit from the scheme.
 The transfer will often be a wire transfer, which is untraceable and irreversible.

 The fraudsters will often use ‘tests’ to gauge the victims’ gullibility, by asking them for their bank details for example.
 The bank account won’t necessarily be drained of resources by the scammer, but may well be drained later by the person that the scammer has sold those details on to.
 The elderly are particularly susceptible to such frauds, given they are generally far more trusting than the younger generation and the scammers use letters in the post as well as the internet.